GEG — Great Elm Group, Inc.

 1. Key Financial Results and Metrics

-- Assets Under Management (AUM): Totaled approximately $785 million; fee-paying AUM was $594 million, a 9% year-over-year increase (10% on a pro forma basis).
+- Assets Under Management (AUM): Approximately $785 million; fee-paying AUM at $594 million, reflecting a 9% year-over-year increase.
+On a pro forma basis, AUM and fee-paying AUM were approximately $792 million and $601 million, respectively, marking increases of 7% and 10%.

-- Net Loss: $7.9 million, compared to a net income of $3 million in the prior year, largely due to unrealized losses on investments.
+- Net Loss: $7.9 million, compared to net income of $3 million in the prior year, largely due to unrealized losses on investments.

-- Adjusted EBITDA: Loss of $0.5 million, down from a gain of $1.3 million in the prior year.
+- Adjusted EBITDA: Loss of $0.5 million, down from a gain of $1.3 million year-over-year.

 2. Strategic Updates and Business Highlights